withcatai/node-llama-cpp/README.md

                 If a question does not make any sense, or is not factually coherent, explain why ins tead of answering something not correct.
 If you don't know the answer to a question, please don't share false information."]
+      --wrapper       Chat wrapper to use
+                               [string] [choices: "general", "llama", "chatML"] [default: "general"] --contextSize   Context size to use for the model                     [number] [default: 4096] --grammar       Restrict the model response to a specific grammar, like JSON for example [string] [choices: "text", "json", "list", "arithmetic", "japanese", "chess"] [default: "text"] --temperature   Temperature is a hyperparameter that controls the randomness of the generated text.
+It affects the probability distribution of the model's output tokens.
+A higher temperature (e.g., 1.5) makes the output more random and creative, whil e a lower temperature (e.g., 0.5) makes the output more focused, deterministic , and conservative.
+The suggested temperature is 0.8, which provides a balance between randomness and determinism.
+At the extreme, a temperature of 0 will a lways pick the most likely next token, leading to identical outputs in each ru
+                      n.
+Set to `0` to disable.                                [number] [default: 0] --topK          Limits the model to consider only the K most likely next tokens for sampling a t each step of sequence generation.
+An integer number between `1` and the size of the vocabulary.
+Set to `0` to disable (which uses the full vocabulary).
+On ly relevant when `temperature` is set to a value greater than 0.
+                                                                              [number] [default: 40]
+      --topP          Dynamically selects the smallest set of tokens whose cumulative probability ex ceeds the threshold P, and samples the next token only from this set.
+A float number between `0` and `1`.
+Set to `1` to disable.
+Only relevant when `tempera ture` is set to a value greater than `0`.             [number] [default: 0.95]

 Options:
   -h, --help     Show help                                                                 [boolean]